Zimbabwe doctors march as abducted leader is still missing

-HARARE, Zimbabwe (AP) — Zimbabwean doctors protesting the alleged abduction of a union leader were met by a line of baton-wielding police in the capital on Wednesday as fears grow about government repression.
+HARARE, Zimbabwe (AP) — A line of baton-wielding police on Wednesday stopped a march by Zimbabwean doctors protesting the alleged abduction of a union leader as fears grew about government repression — and about his fate.

-The southern African nation's health care system has largely collapsed in recent years along with the economy.
-The government now says it is deploying military medics and doctors to help fill the gap at hospitals.

-Several government critics in recent weeks have been abducted from their homes, tortured and warned by suspected state security agents to back off from anti-government actions.
+More than 50 government critics and activists have been abducted this year, at times tortured and warned by suspected state security agents to back off from anti-government actions.
+One woman was forced to drink raw sewage, Human Rights Watch said in a statement, adding that no one has been arrested over the "alarming spike" in abductions.

+"All these abductions are people breaking into homes, masked and carrying military weapons such as AK-47s," human rights lawyer Doug Coltart said.
+"But typically we have seen them found within a few hours.
+In the few instances when that has not happened, they were found dead in mortuaries months later.
+So the fact that we are four days and there is no sign of him is of extreme concern."

-Some in Zimbabwe have expressed concern that the government of President Emmerson Mnangagwa is becoming more repressive than that of longtime leader Robert Mugabe, who died earlier this month.
+Some in Zimbabwe have openly worried that the government of President Emmerson Mnangagwa is becoming more repressive than that of longtime leader Robert Mugabe, who died earlier this month.
 Mugabe was accused of using abductions to silence critics, and some have never been found.

-Several dozen doctors chanted and sang on Wednesday as they tried to march to Parliament from the country's biggest hospital, Parirenyatwa, in Harare.
-Police insisted that they seek approval for the demonstration first.
+Several dozen doctors chanted and sang as they tried to march to Parliament from the country's biggest hospital, Parirenyatwa, in Harare.
+Police insisted they seek approval for the demonstration first.

-The health workers also have been holding candlelight vigils for Magombeyi.
-Their association represents hundreds of newly qualified doctors doing their residencies.

 But it carries risks.
 The secretary-general of the Zimbabwe Nurses Association, Nhema Edwick, said he had received anonymous death threats for bargaining for more pay for nurses.